-There's only 47,000 miles on this 1956 Oldsmobile Super Eighty-Eight 4-door Holiday Hardtop.
-It's got great lines and a very nice color combination.
+Here is the beautiful 1956 Oldsmobile Super Eighty-Eight 2-door Holiday Hardtop.
+This big cruiser has got great lines and a very nice color combination.

 Body-wise for Oldsmobiles, not much had changed from 1955 - it was new trim that gave the '56 a new look.
 We now had a full-length body trim piece that began at the back edge of the front wheel and went all the way to the back-up light.
 An upper piece of trim travelling upwards in a slight arc.